My Housing Project: Pulling Up Roots

 It’s exciting to find actual soil mixing up as well; that will make planting next year so much easier for both myself and the new plants.

-As one led to another, she was careful to not dissect the largest root; but rather keep … read the rest. . .
+As one led to another, she was careful to not dissect the largest root; but rather keep it intact until the end of the day.
+The little dried up feeder roots were easily pulled, but the thicker ones took some effort.

 Sweeten my tea and share: